 Section 108 assistance can be deployed in two ways:

 -Directly by the community or its governmental or non-profit partner to carry out an eligible project, or

 -Indirectly with a community or its partner re-lending (or, in limited circumstances, granting) the funds to a developer or business to undertake an eligible project

 Local Government; State Government

 Funds are allocated as a formula-block grant to states, or grantees can apply for CDBG as an Entitlement Community.
 Apply for CDBG funds through your state if not an Entitlement Community.

-Broadband-Technologies Workforce Training; Building Connectivity; Last Mile Connectivity; Digital Inclusion/Digital Skills Training
+Building Infrastructure; Last Mile Infrastructure; Digital Skills Training

 Eligible Purpose Detail:

-Offers state and local governments ability to transform CDBG funds into federally guaranteed loans to pursue physical and economic revitilization projects.
+Offers state and local governments ability to transform CDBG funds into federally guaranteed loans to pursue physical and economic revitalization projects.